utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

     <img alt="Create public workspace" src="https://assets.postman.com/postman-docs/create-public-wkspc-v9.5.jpg" width="400px"/>

-> You can use workspace templates to help set up your new public workspace.
+> You can set up your new public workspace using a template.
 For more information, see [Creating workspaces with a template](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/#creating-workspaces-with-a-template).

+## Converting an existing workspace to a public workspace

 To convert an existing workspace to a public workspace, do the following: